 If you have concerns about your child then these should be discussed with the class teacher at the earliest opportunity, please make an appointment with the class teacher that is mutually convenient.

-Alternatively, concerns can be discussed with the SENDCo, Sarah Weekes, or the Headteacher, Jill Gray.
+Alternatively, concerns can be discussed with the SENDCo, Sarah Weekes, or the Headteacher, Paul Sanchez.

 How will St Thomas’ Church of England Primary School support my child?

 Our school provides a broad and balanced curriculum for all children.
 Teachers set suitable learning challenges and respond to children’s diverse learning needs.
 Teachers take account of individual requirements and make provision, where necessary, to support individuals or groups of children and thus enable them to participate effectively in curriculum and assessment activities.
 Some children may need additional or different help from that given to other children of the same age.

 If a pupil has needs related to more specific areas of their education then the pupil will be placed in a small focus group or complete the work one-to-one with a TA in the classroom.